 5.2 The process for removing a member or executive may also be initiated when:

-5.2.1 A petition calling for a vote and bearing the signatures of a majority of the general membership is submitted to any member of the executive.
+5.2.1 A petition calling for a vote and bearing the signatures of a majority of the general membership is submitted to any member of the executive;

 5.2.2 A motion for a removal vote is put forward by any member of the executive and passed by a two-thirds majority vote of the executives.
 The individual facing potential removal vote is entitled to vote on the motion if they are an executive or be given an opportunity to explain themselves if they are a non-executive general member.